 This drop-down list defines an optional time pattern whose factors adjust the baseline inflow to vary in a periodic fashion by month of the year, by day of the week, and by time of day (for both weekdays and weekends).
 If this drop-down list is left blank, then the baseline inflow is not adjusted.
-A baseline time pattern is defined using the Sanitary Time Patterns dialog box, as described on page 464.
+A baseline time pattern is defined using the Sanitary Time Patterns dialog box.